Skip to contents

 )

-Most of this data was generated randomly, but the “colour” variable is really just a categorical mapping of “cbcl_depress_r”.
+Most of this data was generated randomly, but the “colour” feature is really just a categorical mapping of “cbcl_depress_r”.

-You can draw attention to confounding variables and/or any out of model measures by specifying their names as shown below.
+You can draw attention to confounding features and/or any out of model measures by specifying their names as shown below.

 ap_heatmap2 <- assoc_pval_heatmap(